boris7481/Mode/README.md

 # Mode
-this respositories is containthe code for a web page about Mode and Design
+this respositories is about  the code for a web page about Mode and Design